magogate/Replacing-SAN-in-SQL-2019-Cluster/README.md

   17. Select disks and make online (Right click on each disk)
   18. Right click on each drive --> Select "Change Drive Letter" & match it exactly what we had given for Node1

+## Adding storage to Windows Failover Cluster - Available Storage
+  1. Once disks are configured on both Node1 & Node2, next step is to add them into Win Failover Cluster
+  2. Make sure both Node1 and Node2 are running
+  3. Go to Failover Cluster Manager --> click on "Add Disk"
+  4. Newly added 3 disks will appear as "Available Storage"

+## Adding storage to SQL Failover Cluster
+  1. Open Failoever Cluster Manager
+  2. Click on Roles --> go to Resources tab
+  3. Select SQL Server (SQL2019) resource and at right panel click on "Add Storage"
+  4. Remaining 3 drives will get added as part of SQL 2019 cluster
+  5. Once they are part of Win Failover Cluster, select "SQL Server (SQL2019) resource --> Properties
+  6. New window will get open, click on Dependancies tab --> add newly created 3 disks as dependancies

+## How to test if disks are part of SQL Cluster
+  1. Bring down newly added disk
+  2. if SQL Server service goes down, then newly added disk is part of SQL Cluster

 ## Removing depedancy from SAN1 to SAN2
   There are following different components of SQL2019 Cluster which are dependant on SAN
   1. MDF & LDF files of User databases